 The term "IBOR" refers generally to any reference rate or benchmark rate that is an "interbank offered rate" intended to reflect, measure or estimate the average cost to certain banks of borrowing or obtaining unsecured short-term funds in the interbank market in the relevant currency and maturity.
 IBORs have been used extensively as reference rates across the financial markets for many years.
-A Fund may invest in securities or derivatives whose value or payments are derived from an IBOR.
-Bond Funds and multiasset Funds that invest in floating rate debt securities, interest rate swaps, total return swaps and other derivatives are most likely to be adversely impacted by IBOR reform.
-However, other Funds such as those that invest in contracts for difference or real estate investment trusts may also be adversely impacted.
+The London Interbank Offered Rate (LIBOR) has historically been the most widely quoted of these reference rates and, at its peak, underpinned some \$300 trillion of financial instruments and was one of the most widely quoted reference rates in the world, with seven settings (or tenors), ranging from overnight to 12 months, and five different currencies (USD, GBP, EUR, JPY and CHF) for each maturity.